x-square/data_analytics/24-01-advanced-data-analytics.md

 ## Case study: Deloitte

-Deloitte is an audit, consulting, tax, and advisory service.
-The company has over 100,000 employees and partners around the globe, and they work with many of the world's biggest companies.
-Their services range from tax and accounting solutions to artificial intelligence and cyber security risk programs.
+Deloitte is a global firm offering audit, consulting, tax, and advisory services with over 100,000 employees worldwide.
+They partner with major companies, providing a range of solutions from tax and accounting to advanced technologies like artificial intelligence and cybersecurity.
+Their focus is on customizing services to meet individual client needs through a business-to-business (B2B) model.

-The multinational corporation's business to business (B2B) model keeps their focus on working with their customers on a number of strategic and financial fronts, according to their individual needs.

-Deloitte provides a range of services for client projects, such as auditing, consulting, financial advisory, risk advisory, taxes, data analysis, and regulation.
-Since 2008, Deloitte has made it their vision to be the standard of excellence in professional business services.
-Because of this focus, Deloitte has remained at the forefront of technology advancements, including the deployment of real-time metrics for their clients.
+Deloitte offers various services for client projects, including auditing, consulting, financial advisory, risk advisory, tax assistance, data analysis, and regulatory support.
+Since 2008, their aim has been to set the standard for professional business services.
+By prioritizing this goal, they have stayed ahead in technology, implementing real-time metrics for clients.

-In just one of their many success stories,  Deloitte recently helped a billion-dollar cloud-based analytics and software company streamline the tracking and organization of their marketing leads and strategic analysis of their performance data.
-In this reading, you will see how Deloitte used EDA to analyze the client's data in order to propose and apply a comprehensive solution they still use today.
+One notable success involves Deloitte aiding a billion-dollar cloud-based analytics and software firm in optimizing their marketing lead tracking and performance analysis.
+Through exploratory data analysis (EDA), Deloitte analyzed the client's data and developed a lasting solution that continues to benefit them.

 ### The challenges